 Test data management is the new big challenge we face in software development and quality.
 It is important that test data is highly available and easy to refresh to improve the time to market of your software.
 Another reason why tdm is a challenge is the new legislations like the GDPR.
 So how do you want to manage test data?
 How do you want test data to be managed?

 There are multiple reasons why you want to start with test data management.
-There are two mostly heard reasons:
+There are two most heard reasons: